MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 :::info Command line interface

 We recommend you to install the `oc` command line interface to perform additional operations on your applications, such as loading large amount of data using `oc cp`, or deploying an application from a local `Dockerfile`.
+Instructions on installing the client can be found [➡ here](/docs/openshift-install)

 :::